andodevel/superchat-backend-challenge-ando/START_AND_TEST.md

 ### Using Postman
 Postman is great option for non-CLI testing.

+I have exported my [Postman test collection](postman_v2.1_export.json).
+Please import and just followed the ordered tests.

 ### Using OpenAPI Swagger UI
 An instance of Swagger UI is deployed at http://localhost:8080/q/swagger-ui/.

+*NOTE*: The very first thing before explore the API is token exchange via `/auth/login` service, then set this token as Bearer for every API endpoint secured.
+If you use my Postman collection to test, it already automate the process of set this header.
+Just run the `1.
+Exchange username/password for JWT access token` test case.

+### Substitution feature
+Substitution are support for placeholder of:
+1. `@<username>` to be replaced with `<firstname> <lastname>`
+2. `BTC<number>` to be replaced with `$<USDT>`